How to get touch with us over the festive period

 Make sure you have full disclosure

-It is vital that you know the full financial picture before you negotiate and agree a financial settlement.
-You can’t reach an informed decision without all the relevant information about income, capital and pensions.
+You must know the full financial picture before you negotiate and agree on a financial settlement.
+You can’t reach an informed decision without all the relevant information about income, capital, and pensions.
 How can you know that you’re getting a fair deal if you haven’t had full disclosure of your spouse’s circumstances?

 Don’t assume 50/50 is fair

-The starting point for division of assets in a long marriage case is that of equality, but there are reasons to move away from this in a lot of cases.
-The overriding objective of the court is to achieve a fair outcome – fairness doesn’t always translate to a 50/50 split.
-Whilst there is a starting point, cases do still need to be look at on their own merits and each case is different.
+The starting point for the division of assets in a long marriage case is that of equality, but there are reasons to move away from this in a lot of cases.
+The overriding objective of the court is to achieve a fair outcomefairness doesn’t always translate to a 50/50 split.
+Whilst there is a starting point, cases do still need to be looked at on their own merits and each case is different.

 Just because you have agreed, don’t assume the judge will too